turing44/sydney2000/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [your-email@example.com (replace with your actual contact email if you have one, or remove this line)].
+Please report unacceptable behavior to [mailto:info@maucariapa.com].

 *(Note: You'll need to create a `CODE_OF_CONDUCT.md` file.
 You can use a standard one like the Contributor Covenant: https://www.contributor-covenant.org/)*